SmarterApp/TestScoreGuide/scores/grade11ela.md

 <div class="accordion" markdown="1">

-### Level 4: 2682–3032 {#desc-exceeded}
+### Level 4: 2678–3032 {#desc-exceeded}

 The student exceeded the high school standard for English language arts/literacy and is ready for future coursework.

-Higher Ed Placement Agreement (HEPA) status: Ready for college-level English coursework
+Higher Education Placement Agreement (HEPA) status: Likely ready for college-level English coursework

-Under the HEPA—which is a collaboration of Washington’s community and technical colleges, all public and most private four-year universities, and the Office of Superintendent of Public Instruction—the student’s ELA score indicates he or she is considered ready for college-level English coursework.
-Review the information on the [Bridge to College web page](http://www.k12.wa.us/CurriculumInstruct/BridgetoCollege/) to see how this status can help avoid the need for placement testing upon enrolling in higher ed.
+Under the HEPA—which is a collaboration of Washington’s community and technical colleges, all public and most private four-year universities, and the Office of Superintendent of Public Instruction—the student’s ELA score indicates he or she is likely ready for college-level English coursework.
+Review the information on the [Bridge to College web page](http://www.k12.wa.us/CurriculumInstruct/BridgetoCollege/) to see how this status can help the student avoid the need for placement testing upon enrolling in higher education within Washington State.

 - [Sample Item: Reading #1]({{ site.baseurl }}/pdf/ELA_G11_Reading_Standard_Exceeded_1.pdf)
 - [Sample Item: Reading #2]({{ site.baseurl }}/pdf/ELA_G11_Reading_Standard_Exceeded_2.pdf)